 Delayed Transfers of Care Fines of up to £280,540 have already been levied on 16 councils*

-These fines come at a time when local authorities need additional funding, not fines.
+These fines came at a time when local authorities needed additional funding, not fines.
 Continual budget cuts have forced some departments to cut down to the bone, with no reduction in demand, only an increase.
 The problem of delayed transfer of care costs the UK government an estimated £900 million per year.
 Seeing the Delayed Transfer of Care problem and how big it had become, the Government set aside millions for local authorities to invest in solutions to alleviate the situation.
 The government is now demanding results or refunds.
 It wants a return on investment that will result in a fine for any local authority that does not adhere to these targets.

 We believe that this approach of Delayed Transfers of Care 'fining’ is counter intuitive

 This could leave many councils facing the absurd situation of failing to meet an short term target, losing their funding, and on top of this, potentially being fined by hospitals.
 This will be counterproductive.
 Far from improving things, this could make the social care crisis worse, heap more pressure on the NHS and result in more people not getting the care and support they need.

 We can significantly reduce your DToC residential and nursing home rate.
 We have worked with a top UK local authority to develop a solution to the crisis and achieved substantial results.